MicrosoftDocs/learn-scaffolding/content-templates/default-summary-unit.md

 <!-- 5.
 References (optional) ----------------------------------------------------

-    Goal: provide recommendations for further study via a bulleted list of links
-        - use the target page title as the text for your link
+    Goal: Provide a few recommendations for further study via a bulleted list of links.
+This is optional and intended to be used sparingly.        - use the target page title as the text for your link
         - do not include other text such as a description
         - prefer other first-party sites like Docs reference pages
         - link to third-party sites only when they are trusted and authoritative